farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

     * Meaning 'argument vector', `argv[]` is an array containing the command line arguments.
 Looking at the previous example, if the input was `./md5 one two three`, `argv[]` would be of size four, the first index being `md5`, the second being `one` and so on [[3]](http://117.3.71.125:8080/dspace/bitstream/DHKTDN/6554/1/The%20C%20Programming%20Language4603.pdf).

 ### Functinal Command Line Arguments
+The table below contains a list of valid command-line arguments specific to the program, an example of how to input them and also their output.
 <p align="center">
-    <b><i>The table below contains a list of valid command-line arguments specific to the program, an example of how to input them and also their output.<br>The input examples are written for Debian-based Linux machines, for Windows, simply replace './md5' with 'md5.exe', assuming you have followed the compilation steps outlined in the <a href="https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/Overview/overview.md#running-the-program">above section</a></i></b>
+    <b><i><br>The input examples are written for Debian-based Linux machines, for Windows, simply replace './md5' with 'md5.exe', assuming you have followed the compilation steps outlined in the <a href="https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/Overview/overview.md#running-the-program">above section</a></i></b>
 </p>

 | Valid Arguments     | Input <br>Examples       | Output         |